psyfix/Offensive-Security-Notes/Application Security/Securing CICD.md

 	- Hold meetings with the test group for feedback.
 - Security Gate Pass Rate
 	- Failure rate can be checked in the pipeline/job logs.

+5 Optimise the Tool.
+- Optimise based on key metric results and development feedback.

+6 Integrate into Production.
+- Once the tool has proved its stability, accuracy and value.